89Q12/M3E5/README.md

   - celery as queuing system works now
 - Chatbot
   - trained
-  - Answers to messages like a real human
+  - Answers to messages like a real human but in stupid

 ![Status](https://img.shields.io/badge/status-in_progress-red.svg)